 His major strength is to quickly establish the big picture, develop strategy and drive execution through organization-wide change programs.

-Ramesh also developed BP’s best practice on post-merger integration from BP/Mobil JV experiences and from external best practice successfully used in other mergers.
+Following a term in Executive office in BP Europe, he worked on numerous M&A activities including: BP/Mobil European JV merger integration; BP/Amoco global merger integration and also BP/Mobil JV dissolution.
+Ramesh developed BP’s best practice on post-merger integration from BP/Mobil JV experiences and from external best practice which was successfully used in other mergers.

 Education and qualifications

-Ramesh holds a B.Sc. in Chemical Engineering from Imperial College, London (1978) and an MBA from Edinburgh University (1986).
+Ramesh holds a B.Sc. in Chemical Engineering from Imperial College, London and an MBA from Edinburgh University.
 He has taught in internal and external seminars, most notably on post-merger integration experience at Insead’s MBA class during 1998 to 2000.
+He is a certified practitioner MBTI, Insights and Firo-B and an instructional Designer (ATD, Addie Model).

 Ramesh is British and lives in Belgium.
 He conducts his workshops in English, and also has a good knowledge of French, Dutch and two Indian languages (Hindi and Gujarati).